Speak to our specialist nurses

 The check-ups you have after your radiotherapy will depend on your diagnosis and the type of radiotherapy you had.

 Radiotherapy may continue to have an effect on the cancer after your treatment has finished.
-This means that it may be up to three months before you have a CT scan to check how well the treatment has worked.
-When you have the scan will depend on your cancer, whether you have any new symptoms or if you are having treatment as part of a clinical trial.
+You will have a CT scan about 12 weeks after radiotherapy, to check how well the treatment has worked.
+If you have had SABR, you may have a CT scan six to eight weeks after having treatment.
+Ask your doctor or nurse when you will have a scan.

-You can use the follow-up appointment to discuss any questions or concerns.
-It’s a good idea to write down any questions you have before the appointment, and take someone with you for support or to make notes.
+You can use the check-up appointment to discuss any questions or concerns.
+It’s a good idea to write down any questions you have before the appointment.
+We have some suggested questions you could ask.

 If you have had palliative radiotherapy to control symptoms, you will continue to be cared for by your oncologist or palliative care team (who specialise in managing symptoms).
-They will check how well the radiotherapy has worked, and whether any more would help.
+They will check how well the radiotherapy has worked, whether you need any more radiotherapy, and help manage any other symptoms you have.